morpheusthewhite/celephais/README.md

 # Celephais

-An application for counting students in photos, predict their flow from data and assign them to a set of classrooms.
+An application for counting students in photos, predicting their flow from data and assigning them to a set of classrooms.

 ## Installation